inaciomills7/40-days-of-JavaSript/day-12/README.md

 ```

 **Explanation:**

-//In this code, we define a bookStore object that contains an inventory of books, each with an author and quantity.
+In this code, we define a bookStore object that contains an inventory of books, each with an author and quantity.
 The checkAvailability method checks if a book is in stock and returns the quantity available.
 The restockBook method allows us to add new books or increase the quantity of existing books.
 The sellBook method allows us to sell a specified quantity of a book, checking for valid input and ensuring that there is enough stock before completing the sale.
 Finally, we demonstrate the functionality by checking availability, restocking a book, and selling a book.

 ---